 We live in a very competitive and dynamic world where retaining and keeping customers happy is becoming very complex.
 Customers expect better experiences from the products and services every time they interact with them – it’s not just about making customers delighted, it’s about understanding them.
-Many times, customers are not even aware of what experience to expect.
-Good customer experience means that the individual’s experience during all points of interactions matches their expectations.
+Many times, the customers are not even aware of what experience to expect.
+A good customer experience means that the individual’s experience during all points of interactions matches their expectations.

 To achieve business success, efficiency and productivity are vital.
-Digital technology is a critical component of customer experience that can help improve communication, collaboration, content management, access to analytics data, and social networking, as well as the employee and customer experience.
+Digital technology is a critical component of customer experience that can help improve communication, collaboration, content management, access to analytics data and social networking, as well as the employee and customer experience.

 A Gartner survey* identified the top emerging technologies that will have the biggest impact on the customer experience (CX).
 CX leaders supporting such initiatives can use this research to inform their strategic plans to leverage: